SharePoint/sp-dev-docs/docs/sp-add-ins/handle-add-in-events-in-the-provider-hosted-add-in.md

 It is usually a good practice to handle the uninstalling event whenever you are handling the installed event.
 The basic idea is that the uninstalling handler deletes or recycles things that the installed handler deployed.
 There are, however, many exceptions, so you really need to understand the use cases of your add-in.
 For example, a list that is deployed with an add-in and populated with the add-in might still have value even after the add-in itself is uninstalled, in which case you wouldn't want to uninstall the list in the uninstalling event handler.

 The uninstallation event does not run, as you might expect, when a user removes the add-in from the **Site Contents** page.
 Doing so only moves the add-in to the website's Recycle Bin.
 A user could restore it, but restoring does not rerun the installed event handler, so you'd want anything that was deployed with the installed event handler to still exist if the add-in is restored.
 SharePoint components can be moved from the Recycle Bin to the second-stage Recycle Bin.
-It is only when an add-in is deleted from the second-stage that the uninstalling event happens; when a user does that, the add-in is unrestorable anyway, so we want the Hong Kong store's tenancy to be removed from the corporate database at that point.
+It is only when an add-in is deleted from the second-stage that the uninstalling event happens; when a user does that, the add-in is unrestorable anyway, so we want the Hong Kong SAR store's tenancy to be removed from the corporate database at that point.

 1. Set the value of **Handle Add-in Uninstalling** to **True** (it may still be called **Handle App Uninstalling**).
 This registers the handler in the AppManifest.xml file just as you earlier registered the installation handler.
 If you look at the file, you see that they have exactly the same URL.
 The Office Developer Tools for Visual Studio assumes that you are using the same \*.svc file.
 We are doing that in this sample, and it is a standard practice.